oracle/nosql-examples/examples-nosql-java-sdk/CreateLoadComplexTable/README.md

 mvn
 ````

-By default, the command above executes the following goals: `mvn clean dependency:copy-dependencies package`
+By default, the command above executes the following goals: `clean dependency:copy-dependencies package`

 Specifically, executing the command above is equivalent to executing the command,